-Ok, so onto the mini split information.
 For sizing reference, our sunroom is 400 sq feet.
-It’s not insulated and the windows are just aluminum.
+It’s not insulated (other than the ceiling) and the windows are aluminum.
 The windows themselves are absolutely horrible.
-Like, if you push on it, they would totally fall down.
+Like, if you push on them, they would totally fall down.
 So, eventually, we need to make MAJOR improvements with the windows but that is a big budget item.

 Here’s everything that I bought for our space and what the actual products cost: